 There is no question that pressure sores, regardless of the age or health of the patient, are painful.
 Bedsores are dead tissue – in most cases, to be treated properly, this necrotic tissue must be removed.
 This process is known as “debridement” and it is often long and painful.
 Not only are the bedsores themselves painful, but usually the treatment is also painful.

 Bedsores May Lead to Other Life-threatening Injuries

-Pressure ulcers may also lead to other life threatening injuries.
+Pressure ulcers may also lead to other life-threatening injuries.
 Some of the complications that can develop from untreated or improperly treated pressure sores are:

-- Bone and joint infections – Pressure sores can lead to penetrating infections of the bones, including osteomyelitis and infectious or septic arthritis, which is an infection of the joints.
+- Bone and joint infections – bedsores can lead to infections of the bones, including osteomyelitis or an infection of the joints.

 Let us fight for you.

 Bedsores are a form of elderly abuse.
 If you or a loved one is suffering from bedsores due to the care of a nursing home, or long-term care facility – DO NOT WAIT – call us for a free consultation.
 The time to act is now!